TheWoodenMan/nps-feedback-ui/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in production mode for both the frontend and backend concurrently.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser. you can find the backend at  [http://localhost:8000](http://localhost:8000)

+If you're using postman to check it out, routes are at /api/feedback

 The page will reload when you make changes.\
 You may also see any lint errors in the console.